-Maintenance of these plants are very easy, especially when grown indoors, the succulents in pots won't be a lot of trouble unlike other indoor plants.
-The ones that grown in pots will remain in a perfect size because of the smaller place they will be getting from the container, however if grown in flower beds outside, their size will be much more, however they may require more water since they will be under direct sunlight.
-If you are a person who enjoy care-free living or are busy most of the time and at the same time love having plants indoors then growing succulents in containers is the best option for you.
+Maintenance of these plants are very easy, especially when grown indoors, the succulents in pots won't be a lot of trouble, unlike other indoor plants.
+The ones that are grown in pots will remain in a perfect size because of the smaller place they will be getting from the container.
+If grown in flower beds outside, their size will be much more.
+However, they may require more water since they will be under direct sunlight.
+If you are a person who enjoys care-free living or is busy most of the time and at the same time love having plants indoors, then growing succulents in containers is the best option for you.
 These plants may even produce flowers, which could be your indoor fresh flower bouquet in your house.

 Some of the most common succulent houseplants are Burro's Tail, Christmas Cactus, Crown of Thorns, Jade Plant, Panda Plant, Snake Plant, and many more.
-What many people don't know is that how to plant succulents indoors?
+What many people don't know is how to plant succulents indoors?
 Planting these amazing plants indoors is very easy.
-With proper guidance and research you can grow some healthy and beautiful succulents indoors in different containers and pots.
-You can line them by your stairs indoors, in your kitchen, living room and other places you like.
-Unlike cacti, other succulents may have a variety of colors and when it is the blooming season; your interior will look pretty with all the flowers around.
-Here are 10 tips for growing indoor succulents:
+With proper guidance and research, you can grow some healthy and beautiful succulents indoors in different containers and pots.
+You can line them by your stairs indoors, in your kitchen, living room, and other places you like.
+Unlike cacti, other succulents may have a variety of colors, and when it is the blooming season, your interior will look pretty with all the flowers around.
+Here are ten tips for growing indoor succulents:

 1. The best place for keeping your succulent plants indoors is somewhere near the window, especially on the eastern side.
-The sun rises from the east, in this period the intensity of the rays are less and so will be excellent for the plants.
-Keep in mind that excessive sunlight can cause yellow spots on your plant which is also known as the sunburns.
+The sun rises from the east.
+In this period the intensity of the rays is less and so will be excellent for the plants.
+Keep in mind that excessive sunlight can cause yellow spots on your plant, which is also known as the sunburns.

 2. Many people would think that they have to provide a lot of water to the succulents.
-Just like any plant, watering succulents should be kept to normal range.
-Between the watering periods the soil should be dry so that they can grow well, moreover, during the winter season they shouldn't be watered much (only once a week).
+Just like any plant, watering succulents should be kept to the normal range.
+Between the watering periods, the soil should be dry so that they can grow well.
+Moreover, during the winter season, they shouldn't be watered much (only once a week).

-3. Without any doubt, the glass containers or pots look very pretty, however they are not recommended for planting the succulents.
-This is because the glass container won't be able to drain water or let it evaporate, however the clay pots or containers can help the moisture to evaporate or excessive water to drain.
-Succulents don't like sitting in soggy or damp soil, they just require normal moisture content or water.
+3. Without any doubt, the glass containers or pots look very pretty.
+However, they are not recommended for planting succulents.
+This is because the glass container won't be able to drain water or let it evaporate.
+However, the clay pots or containers can help the moisture to evaporate or excessive water to drain.
+Succulents don't like sitting in soggy or damp soil, and they just require normal moisture content or water.

 5. Add fertilizer to the indoor succulent plants only once in a year.

-7. If you have kept the succulent plant in a place which doesn't receive any sun light, then you might have to move your plants on at least weekly basis outside so that they can get some sunlight to grow better.
+7. If you have kept the succulent plant in a place that doesn't receive any sunlight, then you might have to move your plants on at least a weekly basis outside so that they can get some sunlight to grow better.

 10. Succulent are dessert plants and so can withstand both the hot and cold temperature, you don't have to worry about the season change.